 This Island makes you feel like being in another time.
-It’s full of palm tree forest, and while we followed the only road on the island, which leads you all around it, and crossed all those coconut palm trees, it somehow reminded us at Jurassic Park.
+It’s full of palm tree forest, and while we followed the only road on the island, which leads you all around it, and crossed all those coconut palm trees, it somehow reminded us of Jurassic Park.
 Siargao is not touristy like other islands of the Philippines, and it’s a true paradise and mainly visited by backpackers.
-Besides, it’s very famous for its fantastic breaks and for that reason it attracts many surfers.
+Besides, it’s very famous for its fantastic breaks, and for that reason, it attracts many surfers.

 Best time to visit the Philippines

 The best time to visit the Philippines is between November and April because these are the dryer and cooler months.
 The wet season starts from Mai until October and brings a lot of rain and hotter temperatures.
 However, the tropical weather in the Philippines is very unpredictable all year round.

 We visited Siargao in February, and it rained sometimes.
 But the rain usually lasted only a few hours.
 Be prepared that the weather can change very quickly.
 It can be the most beautiful sunny day, and an hour later it is raining heavily.
 Another hour later, it may be perfectly sunny again.